 - ⅔ cup Provamel Soya yogurt (you can use any white yogurt, I just love Provamel)

-- 3 flaxseed eggs (3 tbsp flax seeds mixed with 3 tbsp water, let it sit for 10 mins)
+- 3 flaxseed eggs (3 tablespoon flax seeds mixed with 3 tablespoon water, let it sit for 10 mins)

 - 1 grated apple